 How to get these Bible reading plans

 Now is a perfect time to launch a new study, and you can get started in minutes.
-All you have to do is download the free version of Logos Bible Software.
+All you have to do is download the free Logos Bible app, available on any device.

 Logos Basic includes the Faithlife Study Bible AND 40+ other free resources, plus powerful features to help you not just read the Bible, but study it.